-B. Department Will Not Issue.
-The Department may refuse to sell or issue Bid Documents to a prospective Bidder for any of the following reasons:
+B. LPA Will Not Issue.
+The LPA may refuse to sell or issue Bid Documents to a prospective Bidder for any of the following reasons:

-1. The prospective Bidder owes the Department for previously issued plans.
+1. The prospective Bidder owes the LPA for previously issued plans.

 2. The prospective Bidder has defaulted on previous contracts.